AnjushaNikhil/Outlier-Detection-Removal/README.md

 Z-Score Method:
 The z-score method is a specific application of the normal distribution approach.
 To detect outliers using z-scores, calculate the z-score for each data point based on the mean and standard deviation of the dataset.
 Data points with z-scores exceeding a predefined threshold (e.g., ±3) are considered outliers and can be removed.
 In summary, these methods provide different approaches to detect and remove outliers from a dataset, and the choice of method depends on factors such as the distribution of the data and the specific requirements of the analysis.

+HYPOTHESIS TESTING
+Hypothesis testing is a statistical method used to make inferences about population parameters based on sample data.
+Here are some key points about hypothesis testing:

+Formulating Hypotheses:
+Hypothesis testing begins with the formulation of two hypotheses: the null hypothesis (H0) and the alternative hypothesis (H1 or Ha).
+The null hypothesis typically represents the status quo or a default assumption about the population parameter, while the alternative hypothesis represents the claim or effect we are trying to test.

+Choosing a Test Statistic:
+The choice of test statistic depends on the nature of the data and the hypothesis being tested.
+Common test statistics include the z-score, t-statistic, chi-square statistic, and F-statistic, among others.

+Selecting the Significance Level:
+The significance level (denoted by α) represents the probability of rejecting the null hypothesis when it is actually true.
+Commonly used significance levels include 0.05, 0.01, and 0.10.

+Conducting the Test:
+Based on the chosen test statistic and significance level, we calculate the probability of obtaining the observed sample results (or more extreme results) if the null hypothesis is true.
+This probability is known as the p-value.

+Interpreting the Results:
+If the p-value is less than or equal to the chosen significance level (α), we reject the null hypothesis in favor of the alternative hypothesis.
+If the p-value is greater than the significance level, we fail to reject the null hypothesis.
+This does not necessarily mean that the null hypothesis is true; it simply means that there is not enough evidence to reject it based on the observed data.